aamik/aamik/README.md

 # Hi, I'm Aapo! 👋

- My passion for computers, ignited in my childhood, has now become a conscientious academic and professional journey.
+ My passion for computers has now become a conscientious academic and professional journey.

 ## 🌇 My Learning Journey